 One example of this arrangement could be an interconnector which can provide active and reactive power and energise part of the transmission network.
 If it can then provide start up auxiliary supplies to a mainland provider, and if the mainland provider is proven capable to block load demand, then the requirements of a Black Start service would be met.
 However, ESO will need to understand the contractual basis between the lead and secondary parties.
-This may also include interconnectors, where an agreement for provision of active power with the respective System Operator will need to be in place.
+This may also include interconnectors.
+ESO has incorporated terms to enable the ESO to have access to active power from the respective system operator